"Nyiigu buut Jwøk" ("Draw near to God") - an obeerø

 Mourning and agony are in the devil’s abode, we pray to God to redeem us

-Put your faith in the Son of God, then you will be in the kingdom full of light
+Put your faith in the Son of God, then you will be in the kingdom that is full of light

 Pray and ask the son of God to give you faith.
 He will come back.